kristinagriskonyte/EncodingSystem/README.md

 ### Input parameters for user to choose
 * Which cipher should be used
-* Encrypt or decrypt is wanted
+* Encryption or decryption is wanted
 * Alphabet used for encryption or decryption (possible to choose from given or upload your own)
 * Key/keys needed for encoding/decoding